change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 ### `Accessor` Methods

-When you have a `Series` containing specialized data types (like strings, datetime values, or categorical data), Pandas provides accessors to offer specialized methods for those data types.
+For `Series` containing specialized data types (like strings, datetime values, or categorical data), Pandas provides accessors to offer specialized methods for those data types.
 These are accessed as `series.accessor.method()` where `series` is a `Series` object.
 Here are some of the examples of accessors and their methods:

 | Method|Description|